AI Policy Guide

 When the label and prediction differ, this incongruity signals to the model that it must change.
 Guided by a mathematic process, the model then gently tweaks certain internal settings and knobs called parameters, which are the values that shape its analytical processes.
 These tweaks ought to improve the model’s predictive abilities for future trials.
 Note that although guided by mathematics, these tweaks do not guarantee improvement.

-Finally, the algorithm repeats this process on the next piece of data.
-With each iteration, the model tweaks its parameters with the hope that collectively, these small changes allow the model to converge on a state where it can consistently and accurately make high-quality predictions.
+The algorithm repeats this process on the next piece of data.
+With each iteration, the model tweaks its parameters with the hope that collectively, these small changes allow it to converge on a state where it can consistently and accurately make high-quality predictions.
 Recall that proper training can require millions of data points and, by extension, countless rounds of training to converge on somewhat-reliable inferences.

 Once the machine learning process is complete, the fully trained model can then be deployed and perform inference on real-world data that it has not seen before.

 Inference.
 Once training is complete, how do these models perform inference on never-before-seen data?
 As is often the case, there are many tools that can be used.
-As an illustration, however, examine the most popular: the artificial neural network (figure 6.3).
-This work uses neural networks to illustrate AI inference because they are behind most modern AI innovations, including driverless cars, AI art, and AI-powered drug discovery.
-Just as machine learning has become synonymous with AI, many often treat neural networks as synonymous with machine learning.
+As an illustration, however, examine the most popular: the artificial neural network (ANN).
+This work uses neural networks to illustrate AI inference because such networks are behind most modern AI innovations, including driverless cars, image generation, AI-powered drug discovery, and large language models.
+Just as machine learning has become synonymous with AI, many observers often treat neural networks as synonymous with machine learning.
 Unlike the difference between machine learning and AI, however, other approaches are still widely used and very popular.
 Examples include regression models, which act to map the relationship between data variables; decision trees, which seek to establish branching patterns of logic that input data can follow to reach a conclusion; and clustering algorithms, which seek to sort data into clusters based on various metrics of data similarity.

 chart showing artificial neural network